Dana Rohrabacher says anyone “in this town” would meet with Russians peddling political dirt

 That was an interesting response.
 It has been widely reported, I reminded him, that the emails setting up the meeting—which were sent to Trump Jr., Kushner, and Manafort—stated that it was related to a covert Kremlin operation to assist Trump.
 Rohrabacher shrugged.
 He didn’t seem interested.
 That wasn’t so odd; Rohrabacher was practically the only Republican on Capitol Hill who defended Trump’s recent press conference with Putin.
 (Coincidentally or not, as the New York Times reported last year, “the FBI warned [Rohrabacher] in 2012 that Russia regarded him as an intelligence source worthy of a Kremlin code name.”)

 The congressman and an aide then tried to point me in the direction of another story.
-They said that Butina had appeared at an anti-Putin rally in 2011, as if that signaled she could not be a Moscow agent.
+They said Butina had appeared at an anti-Putin rally in 2011, as if that signaled she could not be a Moscow agent.
 How did they know this?
 It had been reported on a Belgian website…they thought.

 Time to go, I said to myself.
-But first I asked Rohrabacher about his reelection campaign.
+But first, I asked Rohrabacher about his reelection campaign.
 He had survived a tough Republican primary battle and was now facing Democrat Harley Rouda, a local real estate executive, and Rohrabacher’s pro-Moscow stance had become a campaign issue.
 I knew Rohrabacher, like any candidate, would predict victory.
 So I asked how much he expected to win by.
 “Five to ten percent,” he said.
 Really?
 I countered.
 That seemed optimistic.
-(A longtime incumbent, he did win by more than 16 points two years ago, yet Hillary Clinton captured the district by nearly 2 points that year.)
+(A longtime incumbent, he did win by more than 16 points two years ago, yet Clinton captured the district by nearly 2 points that year.)
 Rohrabacher added that such a victory would only be possible if the national Republican Party rallied to his cause.
 It is, he conceded, a “competitive” contest.